joel-lbth/hdrc-architecture/docs/workshop.md

 ## 📦 Dependencies

+> [C4](https://c4model.com) a simple and accessible systems engineering design approach which gives 4 levels of perspective ranging from systems context, through discreet self-contained tools, the components within, and the data models expressed.

-This notebook uses [structurizr-lite](https://structurizr.com/help/lite) to work with "diagrams as code".
+This notebook was built with [structurizr-lite](https://structurizr.com/help/lite) to work with C4 and produce "diagrams as code".
+Structurizr-lite is created by the inventor of C4, and is possibly the best diagramming implementation available as it:

-structurizr-lite is created by the author of C4, and is possibly the best implementation as it allows you to re-render nested elements at different levels in the zoom hierarchy, this means that you only need to create elements once for use in multiple views.
-The tool allows zoom traversal of nested hierarchies.
+  1. Allows elements to be re-used at different levels in the C4 view hierarchy, this means that you only need to create elements once.
+  2. The tool supports zooming in through the C4 hierarchies.

-The design outputs are rendered as a website on your local machine, and enable you to open designs in "presentation mode" making the best use of available screen space.
-You can also export the outputs to static webpages .
+  3. The design outputs are rendered as a website on your local machine, and enable you to open designs in "presentation mode" making the best use of available screen space.
+  4. You can also export the outputs to static webpages, such as the one  you're currently reading!

 ## 🛠️ Workshop